 • File a police report with the University Police Department

-If you are questioning a job posting and wondering if it’s legit, let us help you.
+If you are a University of Florida student questioning a job posting and wondering if it’s legit, let us help you.
 Send a note to EBetz@ufsa.ufl.edu for assistance.